131/libcloudfs/README.md

 cloudfs store file contents in a CAS designed cloud object storage backend [openstack swift](https://developer.openstack.org/api-ref/object-store/) and files metadata (inode table) in an SQL database (sqlite - [see dedicated sqlfs project](https://github.com/131/sqlitefs)).

+# Project structure
+The [cloudfs](https://github.com/131/cloudfs) is designed around simplicity.
+* The inode management API (see sqlfs)
+* A fuse binding interface
+* A file (localcasfs) driver, to challenge implementation, confirm design and stress
+* A network/swift driver

 # Roadmap
 - [X] Read Only POC using full openstack creds
 - [X] Full Read Only POC using tempUrl keys (no full creds ever required)